mwave317/challenges/README.md

 If you need an invite, go to https://charlottejuniordevs.herokuapp.com/.

 ## How do I submit a solution to a challenge?
 Completed challenges can be submitted by [forking](https://help.github.com/articles/fork-a-repo/) this repo and making a [pull request](https://help.github.com/articles/about-pull-requests/).
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more detailed instructions.